PrzemekWolw/X1Vita/README.md

   4. You installed the plugin incorrectly (install and open the companion to see if X1Vita is detected)

 ## Note about controllers not working
 For now only official Xbox One controllers are suppourted all others will be ignored.
-If you want your controller to be added install the companion open it and go to Debug Bluetooth then connect the controller and note down the PID or VID.
-Then send them to me somehow along with controller name.
-(My discord is in the companion)
+I am no longer adding 3rd party suppourt as they use different payloads (sometimes).